Research Mentoring-Pair Travel Award Application Instructions and Frequently Asked Questions

 Frequently Asked Questions

-Can I apply for the award if I have already received funding from another source?
+Can I apply for the award if I have already received ASHA Convention funding from another source?

-An individual who has received other ASHA travel awards is also eligible to apply for the
+An individual who has received other ASHA travel awards is eligible to apply for the

 Who can I apply with as my mentor?
 Does he or she have to be someone at my university, or may they be based elsewhere?

-Protégés are able to pick a mentor of their choice; however, mentors are required to be seasoned investigators in either an academic, clinical, or research environment.
+Protégés are able to pick a mentor of their choice; however, mentors are required to be experienced investigators in an academic, clinical, or research environment.